itisopen/github-actions-workflows/docs/github-actions-reusable-workflows.md

 This workflow helps ensure that generated contents of the `dist` directory matches the output of the `yarn build` command.
 The `dist` directory has special meaning in GitHub Actions in that it that contains the runnable JS files.

-In Cloud Posse's TypeScript actions, the `dist` directory is generated through a build process from the TypeScript source files by running the `yarn build` command.
+In ITisOpen's TypeScript actions, the `dist` directory is generated through a build process from the TypeScript source files by running the `yarn build` command.